bitflate/bitflate/README.md

 - Proof of Work timespan adjustment is 3.5 days.
 - Block time is 2.5 minutes.
 That means 1-year halving interval.
 - For the first four halvings interval, block reward is like Bitcoin (50, 25, 12.5, 6.25).
+We give incentives to early adopters.
 - In subsequent intervals, there's not more halving.
 Coins inflate 7% per year.
 At this inflation rate, coin supply doubles - every 10 years.
 - You can review block reward code here: